rrramble/ielts/writing/task-2/advantages-disadvantages.md

 The Second paragraph (Main body paragraph #1):

-- Paraphrase the main advantage
+- Paraphrase and elaborate the first main advantage
+- Explain the first main advantage
+- State the second main advantage
-- Explain the main advantage
+- Explain the second main advantage
-- Example (evidence) of the main advantage
+- Example (evidence) of the second advantage

 The Second paragraph (Main body paragraph #2):

-- Paraphrase the main disadvantage
+- Paraphrase and elaborate the first main disadvantage
+- Explain the first main disadvantage
+- State the second main disadvantage
-- Explain the main disadvantage
+- Explain the second main disadvantage
-- Example (evidence) of the main disadvantage
+- Example (evidence) of the second disadvantage

 The third paragraph (Conclusion):

 - `In conclusion, while ...`
-- Write the summarized main advantage
+- Paraphrased summarized advantages
-- Write the summarized main disadvantage
+- Paraphrased summarized disadvantages

 ## Advantages and Disadvantages with an opinion